Recycling Is No Waste Of Time

 Recycling is easy, but it requires a conscious effort to be aware of our actions.
 Every time we throw things in the trash, we are allowing landfills to overflow and harm the environment.

-You will find recycling bins located all over Marshall’s campus.
+You will find recycling bins located all over the Marshall University campus.
 These bins are placed so that recycling is convenient for students, faculty and staff members on campus.
 Choose to Be Marshall Green.
 Reduce-Reuse-Recycle.

 The Only plastics that are recyclable are plastic numbers 1 and 2.
 These plastics are bottles with smaller openings than their base.
 Plastics, such as tubs, plastic bags and plastic cups are not accepted.